-It is important to note that the PIU will implement the following one of the approaches applied in the process of implementation of the existing Project, through the establishment of Water Committee (WC) of rural settlement consisting of representatives of aiyl okmotu, aiyl kenesh, council of aksakals, council of women, council of youth, vulnerable category of population, ethnic minorities, Municipal Water Supply Enterprise, Rural Public Associations of Drinking Water Consumers of drinking water consumers, as well as interested rural residents.
+It is important to note that the PIU will implement the following one of the approaches applied in the process of implementation of the existing Project, through the establishment of Water Committee (WC) of rural settlement consisting of representatives of aiyl okmotu, aiyl kenesh, council of aksakals, council of women, council of youth, vulnerable category of population, ethnic minorities, Municipal Water Supply Enterprise, as well as interested rural residents.
 The main purpose of forming and interacting with the WC is to facilitate the Project to broadly involve rural residents in the process of addressing the rural settlement water supply and sanitation issues, as well as in:

-- dissemination among the rural residents of reliable information on the progress of the project on construction/rehabilitation of the WSS and modernization of sanitary facilities of social institutions; - assistance in increasing transparency and openness in the process of implementation of the Project activities; - conducting joint monitoring of activities of aiyl okmotu and RPADWC/MWSE on water supply system management and provision of safe drinking water to the population.
+- dissemination among the rural residents of reliable information on the progress of the project on construction/rehabilitation of the WSS and modernization of sanitary facilities of social institutions; - assistance in increasing transparency and openness in the process of implementation of the Project activities; - conducting joint monitoring of activities of aiyl okmotu and CDWUU/MWSE on water supply system management and provision of safe drinking water to the population.